List of The Grudge characters: Trish Kimble

 Trish Kimble (portrayed by Jennifer Beals) is Jake and Lacey's new step mother and Bill's second wife.
 She is a kind, tender woman to begin with, but she scares Jake, and seems to have a bad relationship with him.
-She gradually gets more interesting around when the curse arrives at the apartment complex.
-The noises in the apartment begin to disturb her, and later she becomes under the influence of Kayako, which prompts her to kill her husband with hot oil and a frying pan.
+When the curse arrives at the apartment complex, the noises in the apartment begin to disturb her, and later she becomes under the influence of Kayako, which prompts her to kill her husband.
 Later, Jake finds her in a bathtub with a blank look, revealing the curse's presence upon her to him.
-She is killed by Toshio, who drowns her in the bathtub, only seconds after she says to her step son "Jake...it's time for your bath."
+She is killed by Toshio, who drowns her in the bathtub.

 In The Grudge 3, it is revealed that Trish became the primary suspect of the deaths in murder-suicide act.

+Trish is the American counterpart of Yoshimi Kitada from Ju-On: The Curse.